 The Grand Master must be a Professed Knight (taking vows of poverty, chastity and obedience).
-According to the Constitution, as the religious superior and sovereign, he must fully dedicate himself to the development of the works of the Order and set an example of living by Christian principles, to all the members of the Order.
+According to the Constitution, as the religious superior and sovereign, he must fully dedicate himself to the development of the works of the Order and to set an example of living by Christian principles, to all the members of the Order.
 He is vested with supreme authorities.
 Together with the Sovereign Council, the Grand Master issues the legislative measures not covered by the Constitution, promulgates government acts, manages Common Treasure assets, and ratifies international agreements and the summoning of the Chapter General.

-In his position as head of a religious Order, he reports to the Pope, and the Roman Catholic Church confers him the protocol rank of cardinal, although in most circumstances his rank of head of state prevails.
-He does not have a vote in the Consistory when a new pope is elected.
+He reports to the Pope as head of a religious order, although in most circumstances his rank of independent head of state prevails.
+He enjoys the protocol rank of cardinal in the Roman Catholic Church albeit he does not have a vote in the Consistory when a new pope is elected.